24-timmarsseglingarna/giona/README.md

 # Install Ruby

-We're using a rather old version of ruby, and old versions of many packages.
-Hence, we need to install that old ruby version locally.
+We're using a specific version of ruby, and specific versions of many packages.
+Hence, we need to install that specific ruby version locally.
 I use `rbenv` for this.

 ## Install `rbenv`